610265158/Peppa_Pig_Face_Landmark/README.md

 ## introduction

-Purpose: I want to make a face analyzer including face detect and face aligment.
-Most of the face keypoints codes that opensourced are Neither stable nor smooth, including some research papers.
+Purpose: I want to make a face analyzer including face detect and face alignment.
+Most of the face keypoints codes that opensourced are neither stable nor smooth, including some research papers.
 And the commercial sdk is pretty expensive.
 So, there is **Peppa_Pig_Face_Engine**.